Strong Customer Authentication

 SCA is a new regulatory requirement to protect online payments and decrease card-not-present (CNP) fraud.
 To authorise a payment, SCA requires additional authentication at the point of sale and to utilise at least two of the following three identifiers:

-The three identifiers must be independent of one another – i.e. if one were to be compromised, it would not impact the credibility of the others.
+The three identifiers must be independent of one another.
+For example, if one were to be compromised, it would not impact the credibility of the others.

 How can Adflex help?

-It can be integrated seamlessly by adding a few lines of HTML, and we are continually updating features to ensure our customers benefit from the latest technology and enterprise security to safeguard their business.
+Whether you process one-time payments or support repeat billing, Adflex has SCA ready services that can be integrated seamlessly.
+We also continually update features to ensure our customers benefit from the latest technology and enterprise security features to safeguard their business from fraud and future regulations.